+In short I’m a farmer, environmental & agricultural writer and podcaster living and working on the Essex coast.
 I have previously worked for Essex Wildlife Trust and managed projects for the University of Bristol and the National Trust.
-I now divide my time between working for my family farm business and writing for a number of different publications.
-I also sit on the committee of A Focus on Nature, the UK’s largest youth nature network, working to engage young conservationists with farming issues.
+I now divide my time between working for my family farm business and writing.

 To read my work from elsewhere please click here.